-Inbox set out to solve a deceptively simple problem: before users can organize anything, they have to capture it.
+Trello’s Inbox feature set out to solve a deceptively simple problem: before users can organize anything, they have to capture it.
 Before Inbox, capturing an idea meant deciding which list and board it belonged on.
 These extra steps, although small, added enough friction that users frequently turned to other apps instead.

 I led mobile design and strategy for Inbox across a multi-phase rollout, working closely with the web team to deliver a cohesive experience while making deliberate, platform-specific decisions that would elevate and clarify the user experience.